rixx/cutebit-content/content/conferences/djangoconeu17-01.md

 Solutions for this include people coming to speak in Zimbabwe, sponsoring of conferences, mentorship, and recruitment, and contribute to OSS growth in Africa in general.
-Feel free to get in touch with the [mailing list](python-africa@python.org), or participate in PyCon Zimbabwe 2017, eg by proposing a project for the sprints or submitting a talk.
+Feel free to get in touch with the [mailing list](python-africa@python.org), or participate in PyCon Zimbabwe 2017, e.g. by proposing a project for the sprints or submitting a talk.